morinchan/Pon/README.md

 # Pon
-Some Practise
+Some Practice

-hi! a begginner! practising hello world!
+hi! a beginner! practicing hello world!